“How much do shutters cost?” you ask. It’s a question we get asked a lot.

 Unlike Antigua, Bermuda is a painted MDF shutter with louvres made from ABS.
 This reduces the shutter panels’ weight compared to an Antigua shutter and provides a more natural finish than Antigua.

 Cuba is our entry-level hardwood shutter.
 Cuba frames are made from MDF whilst the shutter panels themselves are made from real hardwood panels.
-As with Bermuda, Cuba has a choice of twenty-three paint colours and is available in four louvre widths.
+As with Bermuda, Cuba has a choice of twelve paint colours and is available in four louvre widths.
 Cuba is suitable for larger windows.

 However, if you fancy something different, then Fiji also has a custom paint option.
 This means you can have your Fiji shutters finished to match your décor.
 Even if that is bright purple.

-Fiji is available in five louvre sizes and is ideal for large shaped windows such as shaped gable windows, arches and portholes.
+Fiji is available in five louvre sizes and is ideal for large, shaped windows such as shaped gable windows, arches and portholes.

 Java is the only dedicated water-resistant shutter available.
 It is intended for wet rooms and high humidity areas such as swimming pools.
 Indeed, anywhere where there are high condensation levels or a chance that the shutter panels may be exposed to water.
 Java is made from